How many calories to eat to lose weight

 What is this?

-Basal metabolism is the calories your body usesonly to keep up and running.
+Basal metabolism is the calories your body uses just to remain in operation.

 Even if you spend the day sleeping, your body needs calories to function.

-To do this calculation, we will use the Mifflin-St Jeor equation.
+To make this calculation, we will use the Mifflin-St Jeor equation.

 Calculate basal metabolism

-There are differences in the calculation of basal metabolism between men and women, so we are going to present both equations.
+There are differences in calculating basal metabolism between men and women, therefore, we will present both equations.

 The formulas are as follows.